Pelagicore/qface/docs/qtcpp.rst

 In the interface document you are able to overwrite all setters and getters as also the operation methods.
 This is normally the only file you want to modify.

 Besides the interface files also the plugin and project files are preserved, as it is expected that these files might be required to change.
 This may change in the future.
+(This sentence doesn't make sense - they are preseved because they are expected to change?)